An elite runner in a 10K race took a wrong turn meters from the finish. It cost her thousands in prize money - KESQ

 By Jill Martin, CNN

-(CNN) — Ethiopian runner Senbere Teferi looked to be mere seconds away from defending her Peachtree Road Race title.
+(CNN) — Senbere Teferi looked to be mere seconds away from defending her Peachtree Road Race title.

 That is, until she took a wrong turn just before the finish line.